tfgrid-studio/tfgrid-ai-stack/README.md

 ## Overview

-This repository contains the complete TFGrid AI Stack pattern - a multi-VM deployment that provides an AI-powered development environment with integrated Git hosting.
-The pattern deploys three VMs connected via WireGuard VPN:
+TFGrid AI Stack is an app that deploys a complete AI-powered development platform using the gateway pattern.
+It automatically deploys and configures three components:

-- **Gateway VM**: Public API gateway with nginx, monitoring (Prometheus/Grafana), and SSL termination
+- **Gateway VM**: Public API gateway with nginx routing, SSL termination, and monitoring
-- **AI Agent VM**: Project creation and management APIs with AI assistance
+- **AI Agent VM**: AI-powered project creation and code generation (deployed as tfgrid-ai-agent)
-- **Gitea VM**: Git repository hosting with web interface
+- **Gitea VM**: Git repository hosting with web interface (deployed as tfgrid-gitea)

+All components are connected via private networking and accessible through clean URLs on a single domain.

 ## Quick Start